johnakis45/vacation_portal/README.md

 ## Problems

-1.This project is vulnerable to sql injection
+- This project is vulnerable to sql injection
-2.It does not use a router
+- It does not use a router
-3.Tests are not done
+- Tests are not done
-4.Classes like Controller and DbhModel should be abstract 5.Websockets could be used for automatcically refreshing the page
+- Classes like Controller and DbhModel should be abstract
+- Websockets could be used for automatcically refreshing the page